A message from the Archdiocese of Sydney

 How do you Contact a PSSO at OLMC?

-The parish has six volunteer PSSO’s.
+The parish has several volunteer PSSO’s.
 For information on who they are and how to contact them please call the Parish office during office hours on (02) 9610 1025.